icasimpan/ismael.casimpan.com/content/projects.md

 An open source Shell SDK that let's you code big projects but without hindering how you code.
 See [https://ismael.casimpan.com/shcf](https://ismael.casimpan.com/shcf)

-* *docktie - simplifying calls to commands inside docker containers.
+* *docktie - Docker Shortie*

+An open source tool written in bash and shcf, simplifying calls to commands inside docker containers.
 See [https://github.com/icasimpan/docktie](https://github.com/icasimpan/docktie)*